Features And Basic Details

 'Data source name (long)' is used for the name of the Monitor, and the short version is used for the tooltip etc.

-Units are optional and are appended to the reported value in the usual places, and the Tag works as described for earlier monitors.
+Units are optional and are appended to the reported value in the usual places.

 Changing A Monitor